5l1v3r1/Sonarr-wiki/FAQ.md

 	- Change your paths to UNC paths (\\\\server\share)
 	- Run NzbDrone.exe via the Startup Folder

+### Does Sonarr require a SABnzbd post-processing script to import downloaded episodes?  ###
+No. As long as you set the Drone Factory path `Settings > Download Client > Drone Factory` to the folder where sab downloads your TV Shows everything will be imported automatically. [[Sorting and Renaming]]

 ### How does Sonarr handle scene numbering issues (American Dad!, etc)? ###
 Sonarr relies on [TheXEM](TheXEM "http://thexem.de/"), a community driven site that lets users create mappings of shows that the scene (the people that post the files) and TheTVDB (which typically follows the network's numbering).
 There are a number of shows on there already, but its easy to add another and typically the changes are accepted within a couple days (if they're correct).